How Low Can You Go?: A Clinician's Overview of Anemia

 For example, those with iron deficiency anemia (IDA) may complain of tongue pain, smooth tongue, pica (eating non-food items such as dirt), or pagophagia (compulsively eating ice).

 Does this mean that every 3rd grader who tries to eat dirt or napkins is iron-deficient?
-No.
+No. But, in conjunction with other symptoms, this could signal a problem.

 Laboratory Diagnosis of Anemia